 The Scottish Government will introduce regulations and UK Border Force will carry out spot checks on travellers to monitor compliance.

-We are really looking forward to welcoming you to University of the West of Scotland.
+We’re really looking forward to welcoming you to University of the West of Scotland.

 To help ensure your journey and arrival are as seamless as possible, we strongly advise you to keep up-to-date with the very latest government guidance around international travel.
 The UK Government and Scottish Government websites provide the most up-to-date guidance on international travel.
-At the moment, there is no requirement to complete a UK passenger locator form before you travel, take any COVID-19 tests or quarantine when you arrive in Scotland.
-However, this guidance may be subject to change, so it is important that you check this website for the very latest information before you travel.

 Following your arrival, we would very much like to give you a call to see how you are settling in and to check that you are aware of the support services within the University and how you can connect with other students.
 You can request a ‘Check in and chat’ appointment here.